Attract hummingbirds with this list of plants that they’ll find delicious.

 How to Attract Hummingbirds to Your Garden

-For centuries, gardeners have been fascinated with the beauty and aerobatics of hummingbirds.
-The key to attracting hummingbirds to your yard is to plant lots of flowers and provide the habitat that will give them shade, shelter, food, water, and security.
+Bring on the hummingbirds!
+For centuries, gardeners have been fascinated with the beauty and aerobatics of these flying jewels.
+The key to attracting hummingbirds to your garden is to plant nectar-rich flowers and provide a friendly habitat.
+See our plant list and tips!

 Hummingbirds are one of the most interesting birds!
 Here are some fun facts about these little birds:

-- Their brightly-colored, iridescent feathers and quick movements make them appear as living sun catchers—hence their nickname, flying jewels.
+Their brightly-colored, iridescent feathers and quick movements make them appear to be living sun catchers—hence one nickname, “flying jewels.”

-- Plus, they can hover in midair when sipping nectar from brightly–colored flowers with their long, slender beaks.
+They can hover in mid-air when sipping nectar from brightly–colored flowers with their long, slender beaks.